On-Gaku: Our Sound

-On-Gaku: Our Sound (音楽) is a 2019 Japanese animated musical comedy film written, directed and animated by Kenji Iwaisawa, based on the 2005 self-published manga Ongaku to Manga by Hiroyuki Oohashi.
+On-Gaku: Our Sound (音楽) is a 2019 Japanese adult-animated musical comedy-drama film written, directed and animated by Kenji Iwaisawa, based on the 2005 self-published manga Ongaku to Manga by Hiroyuki Oohashi.
 The film was produced by the studios Rock’n Roll Mountain and Tip Top, and stars the voices of Shintaro Sakamoto, Tateto Serizawa, Tomoya Maeno, Ren Komai, Naoto Takenaka and Kami Hiraiwa.
 The plot concerns three high school delinquents with no prior musical experience who form their own rock music band.

-On-Gaku has its world premiere at the Ottawa International Animation Festival on 26 September 2019, followed by a limited release in Japan on 11 January 2020.
+On-Gaku had its world premiere at the Ottawa International Animation Festival on 26 September 2019, followed by a limited release in Japan on 11 January 2020.
 It received praise for its deadpan humour, musical score and vocal performances, and won Best Feature at the Ottawa International Animation Festival and the Ōfuji Noburō Award at the 75th Mainichi Film Awards.
 It was also nominated for Best Independent Animated Feature at the 48th Annie Awards and Best Animation Film at the 75th Mainichi Film Awards.

 Plot

-Kenji, Ota and Asakura are three high school delinquents who pass their time by hanging out and beating people up (at least, supposedly - they are never shown actually fighting anybody).
+Kenji, Ota and Asakura are presented as three high school delinquents who usually spend their time hanging out with each other and beating people up, though no fighting is ever shown on screen.
 Ota casually asks Kenji if he wants to go beat up the rival gang at Marutake High.
 Kenji agrees, and the three head out, but after realizing they have no idea where Marutake is, they lose interest.

 Later on, Kenji is walking down the street when he witnesses a robbery.
 A passing musician thrusts his guitar into Kenji’s hands while he tackles the thief.
 Kenji takes the guitar home, and tells his friends the next day that they are going to start a band.
 They steal more instruments from the school to complete their ensemble.
 Kenji was unaware the guitar he stole was a bass, so the band ends up consisting of two basses, a snare and a tom drum.
 Knowing nothing about music, the only music they make is harsh, rhythmic noise.
 Still, the boys are inspired.
 Their first audience is their only other friend, Aya.
 When she asks what the band name is, Asakura suggests Kobujutsu (ancient martial arts), which Kenji agrees to without further thought.

 Throughout the film, the story occasionally cuts to the mohawked gang at Marutake, led by a boy named Oba.
 The gang believes Kenji is taking its members out in fights, when in reality they are being scared off by Kenji’s mere presence.
 Oba plots to teach Kenji a lesson.